RMWinslow/RMWinslow.github.io/notes.md

 ---
 title: Notes
+layout: post
 has_children: true
 nav_order: 30
 ---

-# Research

-This website is still under construction.
+This website is under construction.